Popmotion/popmotion/docs/api/animation/physics.md

 - `restSpeed: number = 0.001`: When absolute speed drops below this value, `complete` is fired.
 - `friction: number | Vector = 0`: Amount of friction to apply per frame, from `0` to `1`.
 - `from: number | Vector = 0`: Start simulation from this number.
-- `springStrength: number | Vector = 0`: If set with `springTarget`, will spring towards target with this strength.
+- `springStrength: number | Vector = 0`: If set with `to`, will spring towards target with this strength.
-- `springTarget: number | Vector = 0`: If set with `springStrength`, will gradually "spring" towards this value.
+- `to: number | Vector = 0`: If set with `springStrength`, will gradually "spring" towards this value.
 - `velocity: number | Vector = 0`: Velocity in units per second.

 ## Methods